Skip to main content

 For mirror-based DataCheck, newly added mirrored databases are included in the next check.
 Therefore, if you do not want newly added mirrored databases to be checked automatically, set the default mask to '*.

-For example, to specify a default mask for all databases for which no mask is defined (*,'^DontCheckMe) as well as specify a global selection mask (A:D) specifically for the USER and USER2 databases, do the following from the Edit Configuration submenu of the ^DATACHECK routine (see ^DATACHECK Routine, later in this chapter):
+For example, to specify a default mask for all databases for which no mask is defined (*,'^DontCheckMe) as well as specify a global selection mask (A:D) specifically for the USER and USER2 databases, do the following from the Edit Configuration submenu of the ^DATACHECK routine (see ^DATACHECK Routine):

 1) Import Settings from a Shadow